motus/scheduler/README.md

 aks-agentpool-25166730-vmss000003 #ffffff
 ```

-Now, randomly assign colors to the pods that are pending:
+Now, randomly assign embeddings to the pods that are pending:
 ```
 go run annotator/main.go -p
 ```